 Liv and I experienced something quite rare recently… we had a mini break and thoroughly enjoyed ourselves.
-The break was a long time coming and thanks to The Cavendish Hotel in Mayfair London, we were able to relax in total luxury.
+The break was a long time coming and thanks to The Cavendish Hotel London, we were able to relax in total luxury.

 After travelling down from Manchester to London on the train, with Laura from Tired Mummy of Two and her daughters, walking into The Cavendish Hotel reminded me slightly of ‘Hotel Babylon’ and I felt like a star!